tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In all handshakes, the server MUST send the EncryptedExtensions message immediately after the ServerHello message.
-This is the first message that is encrypted under keys derived from handshake_traffic_secret.
+This is the first message that is encrypted under keys derived from the server_handshake_traffic_secret.

 The EncryptedExtensions message contains extensions which should be protected, i.e., any which are not needed to